Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

     ![Picture 1](../Images/sc-35.png)

+   >**Note**: You may need to zoom out a little in the browser window to see the Create rule option.

 1. Although the details of the rule logic are beyond the scope of the fundamentals, go through each tab in the rule creation to view the type of information that can be configured.

 1. When you reach the **Review + create (1)** tab, select **Save (2)**.